Multi-Sowing Vegetables Offers Many Benefits

 Battling Slugs

-Natural Ways to Get Rid of Slugs in Your Garden Slugs are among the most frustrating pests for gardeners, especially in the damp climates of the Pacific Northwest, where they thrive.
+Natural Ways to Get Rid of Slugs in Your Garden: Slugs are among the most frustrating pests for gardeners, especially in the damp climates of the Pacific Northwest, where they thrive.
 By April, they begin attacking seedlings and can remain a nuisance throughout the summer and fall.
 Fortunately, it’s possible to control them without relying […]

 Read More